 Communication is the cornerstone of any organization’s success.
 It’s even more important in times of crisis and pandemic.

 Handling media is necessary when it comes to crisis management, especially since news and gossip will thrive everywhere, especially on social media.
 But most of the time, your employees and stakeholders look to your leadership for direction and consistency.
 Employees, general public and stakeholders will get worried and may spread misinformation outside the company without knowing it.

 Has a clear crisis communication plan in place.
 Make sure to include social media content to help reinforce your company’s brand image and reputation during these bad times.

-Get ahead of the story, don’t wait believing the crisis will die down.
+- Get ahead of the story, don’t wait to believe the crisis will die down.
 Start communications as soon as possible.

 If you need help with your Crisis Communications Plan, set up an Internal communications program or work alongside your human resources team, give us a call!